-So then, you may start writing ‘no sweeteners added’, and if you’ve got stevia in the list, you’ll get a similar reaction.
+Then, you may start writing ‘no sweeteners added’, and if you’ve got stevia in the list, you’ll get a similar reaction.

 Sheesh, I’m just trying to tell ya that I didn’t add any sugar!

-The blueberry filling reminds me of blueberry pie, and the soft, oat-based surrounding layers are bursting with cinnamon pear deliciousness.
+The filling reminds me of blueberry pie, and the soft, oat-based surrounding layers are bursting with cinnamon pear deliciousness.

 This recipe is a crowd-pleaser in our home, which always makes me happy!

 Looking for more blueberry goodness?

 TOP AND BOTTOM LAYER:

 - 1/2 cup applesauce

 - 1 1/2 cups blueberries fresh or frozen